Catharine McClellan: Biography

 Catharine was born in York, Pennsylvania, lived throughout the United States and Yukon Territory throughout the course of her life, and died in Peterborough, New Hampshire.
 She did extensive work in the Yukon from the 1950s to 1980s, where she conducted a detailed research study using their traditional oral stories as research material to study the Aboriginal peoples in the Yukon.
 For over 30 years she worked as a scholar and close companion with many northern individuals as they used their traditional stories to instruct and guide her work.

 Her work became a model for applied anthropology.
 She was one of the first anthropologists to dedicate research to northern oral tradition, and in doing so, she helped standardize the rules for transcribing oral history.
 Catharine's attitude towards her Northern research was inherently feminist.

 At the age of 52 she married cultural ecologist John Hitchcock.
 Their scholarly partnership began when they worked at the University of Wisconsin, Madison together, though they were not romantically involved until years later.

 Education

 Catharine graduated from her undergraduate degree in anthropology from Bryn Mawr College in 1942.
-From there she moved to California to study at the University of California, Berkeley beginning in 1946 where she was supervised by Robert Lowie.
-In 1950 Catharine received her PhD from American MidWest University in anthropology.
+She began her doctorate in 1946 at the University of California, Berkeley, where she was supervised by Robert Lowie.
+In 1950 Catharine received her PhD in Anthropology.